Islands of Stability in Fragile States

 Fragile states pose an enduring challenge to international security and development.
 As their central governments lack the capacity to administer their territories effectively, they deprive their populations of socio-economic opportunities, provide fertile ground for extremist groups, and are unable to contain global risks such as infectious diseases.

 Yet even in the weakest, most war-torn countries such as Afghanistan, Iraq, and Somalia, remarkably peaceful regions exist.
 This project investigates under what conditions such “islands of stability” emerge—political entities with comparatively high levels of security and public service provision in generally fragile states.
-I answer this question in a series of articles and a book manuscript titled, Islands of Stability.
-Subnational Statebuilding in Afghanistan, Iraq and Somalia.
+I answer this question in a series of articles and a book manuscript titled, Islands of Stability: Subnational Security and Development in Fragile States.

 I argue that the emergence of regions with comparatively high levels of security depends on the presence of locally bounded rulers.
 Such rulers hail from a dominant local group that is a minority at the national level.
 This bounds these leaders’ political ambitions within a given province or region.
 Due to their limited upward mobility, they govern with a long time horizon and can guarantee protection to their population in return for information and support for the regional government.
 Examples include Balkh’s Tajik governors in Pushtun-majority Afghanistan; Kurdish leaders in Arab-majority Iraq; and Somaliland’s predominantly Isaaq presidents in a country dominated by the Darod and Hawiye clans.